- Contents

 Boards of directors plan and oversee the fiscal health of the corporation and are responsible for hiring a management company to carry out the tasks associated with their duties and day-to-day work.

-Boards have to ensure that the staff is humanely treated and is qualified; that the management company collects all fees from owners in a timely fashion; that invoices are paid, proper records are kept, the budget is duly prepared, contracts are awarded after a tendering process, and adequate insurance is maintained.
+Boards have to ensure that the staff is humanely treated, is qualified, and actually works; that the management company collects all fees from owners in a timely fashion; that invoices are paid, proper records are kept, the budget is duly prepared, contracts are awarded after a tendering process, and adequate insurance is maintained.
 Reserve funds have to be sufficient, and annual general meetings carried out.
 Boards are also responsible for the reliability of status certificates.

 Boards have to address residents’ legitimate complaints, make sure that their needs and rights are respected, and that they can enjoy their units peacefully, as per the Act.
 Boards are also responsible for communicating with residents, and particularly owners, so that owners are informed and feel empowered.